Steffengra/2301_SchedulingDemo/README.md

 - run the `src/analysis/gui.py`

 ### Windows
-Create and activate a python3.10 environment, run
+Create and activate a python3.10 environment, to install depending libraries run:
 `pip install -r requirements`

+Concerning the config files under `src/config/`:
+ The `*.py.default`-files wont be found, so either remove the `.default` or create your own config from our templates!

-and run the following programm from the projects root folder:
+To start, run the following command from the projects root folder:
 `python src/analysis/gui.py`